ftisiot/ftisiot-website/content/postgresqljson/what.md

 | Duplicated keys | preserved | only last valued is kept |
 | Order of keys | preserved | can be altered |
 | Index support | no | yes |

+Review all the JSON PostgreSQL use-cases listed in the [main page](/postgresqljson/main)